Crasher96/Crash-gpt/README.md

 python3 --version

-Notes
+# ⚠️ Notes

-- This is a demo project.
-- Some features may not work on every device.
+Important

+- This project only works on supported Python devices.
-- Android support is experimental.
+- Android is not supported.
 - Keep Python updated to the latest stable version.
 - If the program crashes, restart it and try again.

-# NEW UPDATE :
-•ADDED CRASH ALL APP
-•WORK WITH ALL DEVICES CRASH ALL APP
+# ❤️ Thank You

+Thank you for your support and understanding!